EURUSD 2026-2027 forecast: key market trends and future predictions

 EURUSD forecast key points

-Before we get into a detailed analysis and forecast for EURUSD for 2025, 2026 and 2027, let's take a look at the crucial factors that have the biggest impact on this currency pair.
+Before we get into a detailed analysis and forecast for EURUSD for 2026 and 2027, let us take a look at the crucial factors that have the biggest impact on this currency pair.

 • Fed's interest rate policy.
 The difference in interest rates remains a key factor.
-A sharper rate cut by the ECB compared to the Fed could support the strengthening of the US dollar.
-The Fed is likely to take a cautious stance, reducing the rate only twice in 2025 (instead of four times as initially forecast).
+A sharper rate cut by the ECB compared to the Federal Reserve could support the strengthening of the US dollar.
+The Fed maintains a cautious stance, while lowering the rate to 4.0%, although a future adjustment remains possible.

 • EURUSD expert and AI forecasts.
 Professional forecasts for EURUSD are mixed.
-Some analysts see the euro continuing to strengthen if European growth stabilizes and the Fed pivots (with predictions of EURUSD potentially reaching the mid-1.10s or higher), while others foresee a renewed dollar rally pushing the pair lower (some worst-case scenarios even point to parity or below).
-The range of projections for the EURUSD rate by end-2025 is wide – roughly from 0.9000 up to 1.1800 – reflecting high uncertainty.
-For instance, certain AI-driven models anticipated levels as low as ~0.90, whereas more optimistic forecasts from other sources see the euro testing 1.12–1.18 or beyond if conditions favor it.
+Some analysts see the euro continuing to strengthen if European growth stabilises and the Fed continues to ease policy (with predictions of EURUSD potentially reaching the mid-1.20s or higher), while others foresee a renewed dollar rally pushing the pair lower (some worst-case scenarios even point to parity or below).
+The range of projections for the EURUSD rate 2026 is wide – roughly from 0.9000 up to 1.2000 – reflecting high uncertainty.
+For instance, certain AI-driven models anticipated levels as low as ~0.90, whereas more optimistic forecasts from other sources see the euro testing 1.2000–1.3000 or beyond if conditions favour it.

-As part of the EURUSD forecast for the remainder of 2025, it is expected that the currency pair’s dynamics will be shaped by a combination of monetary policy shifts by the Fed and ECB, as well as evolving inflation and geopolitical factors.
-Forecasts for the pair remain varied: a bullish scenario envisions an extension of the current uptrend toward 1.16 and potentially 1.18–1.19 if economic conditions in the Eurozone continue to improve and the Fed leans dovish.
-A bearish scenario would unfold if the euro’s support levels (like 1.12–1.10) give way – in that case, a fall back toward 1.05 or even parity 1.00 could occur under a resurgent US dollar.
-A sideways scenario is also possible, wherein EURUSD consolidates between roughly 1.10 and 1.18 if neither bulls nor bears gain a decisive upper hand.
+As part of the EURUSD forecast for the beginning of 2026, the currency pair’s dynamics is expected to be shaped by a combination of monetary policy shifts by the Fed and ECB, as well as evolving inflation and geopolitical factors.
+Forecasts for the pair remain varied: a bullish scenario envisions an extension of the current uptrend towards 1.3000 and potentially 1.3500–1.4000 if economic conditions in the eurozone continue to improve and the Fed leans dovish.
+A bearish scenario would unfold if the euro’s support levels (like 1.1200–1.1000) break, leading to a pullback towards 1.0500 or even parity 1.0000 under a resurgent US dollar.
+A sideways scenario is also possible, wherein EURUSD consolidates between roughly 1.1000 and 1.2000 if neither bulls nor bears gain a decisive upper hand.

 Factors affecting the EUR USD forecasts